Solar Buyer's Guide

 Choosing An Installer

-When choosing an installer it is important to ensure that they are going to deliver quality work and be able to help you if things go wrong in the future.
+When choosing an installer, it is essential to ensure that they are going to deliver quality work and be able to help you if things go wrong in the future.

-It is important that you go online and read reviews of different solar companies.
-You should read both the positive and negative reviews.
-Positive reviews will show who has had a good experience and what the company did well which is important.
+It is crucial that you go online and read reviews of different solar companies.
+You should read both positive and negative reviews.
+Positive reviews will show who has had a good experience and what the company did well which is essential.

-Just as important though is to read the negative reviews- no business is going to get things right 100% of the time so the important thing to look for when reading a negative review is how the company handled the issue- Did they resolve the issues with the client?
+Just as important though is to read the negative reviews- no business is going to get things right 100% of the time, so the critical thing to look for when reading a negative review is how the company handled the issue- Did they resolve the problems with the client?
 Did they take responsibility?
 Was the customer happy with the outcome?
-If they did then you can be assured that if things did go wrong they will address your issue and fix it.
+If they did, then you can be assured that if things did go wrong, they will address your issue and fix it.